caraya/gulp-starter-2021/src/md-content/theme-json-lesson-plan.md

   * Can be capitalized as needed
   * Can have spaces in it
   * This will be shows to the user in the UI
+  * Translators will take this value when translating the content of your theme
 * One more more values for the item
   * In the case of `duotone` it is an array of two colors, representing the color for highlights and shadows